owlinux1000/city-league-finder/docs/README.md

-# :eyes: City League Cancel Detector
+# :eyes: City League Finder

-This program aims to detect the cancellation of the current Pokemon Card City League.
+This program aims to find the open slot of the current Pokemon Card City League.
 You can receive the result via some tools.

 ## How to use

 ### 1. Install this tool

 ```
-go install github.com/owlinux1000/city-league-cancel-detector@latest
+go install github.com/owlinux1000/city-league-finder@latest
 ```

 ### 2. Create a config file